prabdhal/TD3D-UnityGame/README.md

 - Engineered game to be playable on all devices like mobile, web and as standalone on PC/Laptop

+- Implemented particle effects for tower shots, build and sell animations as well as sound effects and game music

 - Ensured stats were balanced to provide the perfect amount of difficulty

 - Created complex stats for tower, enemy and special items: